LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

 Changing Build/Run Parameters
 ------------------------------

-The commands executed to acquire resources on each system/system-type on which we run GitLab CI are defined in the `RAJA/.gitlab-ci.yml <https://github.com/LLNL/RAJA/blob/develop/.gitlab-ci.yml>`_ file.
-The default execution time for each test pipeline is also defined in the file using the variable ``DEFAULT_TIME``.
-These commands and settings can remain as is for the most part.
+The parameters for each system/system-type on which we run GitLab CI, such as job time limits, resource allocations, etc. are defined in the ``RAJA/.gitlab/custom-jobs-and-variables.yml`` file.
+This information can remain as is for the most part, and should not be changed unless absolutely necessary.

 However, sometimes a particular pipeline will take longer to build and run than the default allotted time.
 In this case, the default time can